 Wat Pho – Temple of the Reclining Buddha

-And if you need a little luck along your journey, purchase a bowl of coins at the entrance to the Reclining Buddha and drop them into the 108 bronze bowls along the lengths of the interior walls.
-This could be one of our challenges!
+Do you need a little luck along your journey?
+Purchase a bowl of coins at the entrance to the Reclining Buddha and drop them into the 108 bronze bowls along the lengths of the interior walls.
+This may be one of our challenges!

 Wat Arun – The Temple of Dawn